 I know I just hit you with a lot of information, but I promise it’ll start to make sense as you continue pinning and finding ways to get your content in front of the right audience.
 These are the strategies I’ve been following and it has brought me to where I am now.
 Pinterest works wonders and I can’t imagine not utilizing this platform to promote my content.

 I’ll have more Pinterest tips coming because there’s so much more you can use it for!
-Later on, we’ll discuss how to use it to drive traffic to your Instagram content (and it works great for Youtube too).
-Until then, go ahead and start setting up your Pinterest for success by following these tips!
+Go ahead and start setting up your Pinterest for success by following these tips!
 I promise you’ll notice a difference as you continue to remain consistent.